winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 ∀(r : Type) → (p → r) → G r  ≅  G p
 ```
-Here, it is assumed that `G` is a covariant type constructor and `p` is a fixed type (not depending on `r`).
+Here `G` must be a covariant type constructor and `p` must a fixed type (not depending on `r`).

-The Yoneda identities can be proved via the parametricity theorem.
+The Yoneda identities can be proved via the parametricity theorem, or by assuming suitable naturality laws.
 See the Appendix "Naturality and parametricity" for more details.

 ### Church encoding in the curried form